hellochitty/kasper/_posts/2017-06-24-Job-Search-Stats.markdown

 1. For coding challenges, have a solid commit history and a thorough readme.
 The readme is a great place to note features you didn't get to.
 Even if they don't ask for a hosted version of the challenge, provide one anyway.
 2. Be careful with commenting, try and make the code readable and intuitive without excessive commentary.
 3. Be thorough, are you using ES6?
 If so, are you using a transpiler?
 Small details matter.
 4. Write clean code.
-One of my last commits in every project is something like "Clean Ip code."
+One of my last commits in every project is something like "Clean Up code."
 I always do a pass over all files in order to make sure all the details are perfect.
 5. Be prepared to explain ALL design decisions.
 Frameworks, ES-whatever, file/folder structure, method/variable naming, CSS decisions, etc are ALL fair game.
 I've been asked about ALL of the above in interviews.
 6. Use the Coding Challenge as a chance to judge the company which sent you it.
 A coding challenge might be an indication of how well you might like a role, and/or how thoughtful people at a company are.
 Do they force you to use a particular technology?
 Are their mockups well made?
 Do they provide you enough information to get started?
 Do they give you an adequate amount of time to finish the assignment?
 These are all things to consider.